Tommytom123/ISH_CompSci_NNTool/README.md

 variations is an array of the different sample sizes. [[(SampleSize1) [No. rectangles, No. Circles, No. Triangles],[(SampleSize2) [No. rectangles, No. Circles, No. Triangles]],...] trials is the number of trials the program needs to run (Default 3) test_size is the number of each shape to test on (The total size of the training dataset, with all shapes, is test_size * 3) randomize enables the shuffling of the training data.
-It removes the rectangle (The last batch of shapes) overfit.
+It removes the last batch of training shapes overfit.

 Documentation on the investigation: https://docs.google.com/document/d/1HZLcWjyIplNWvR5LCi1_EM4CD06GPjwfy64Cr5lVvoU/edit?usp=sharing